 Where to Stay in Tokyo

 For new or short-term visitors to Tokyo, staying in the city centre is he best option.
 You can easily get around with public transport, especially the JR line, which stops in both the Harajuku and Shibuya districts.
-To feel right at home and in the middle of the action, why not rent an apartment in Shibuya?
-For a smaller budget, try the capsule hotel The Millennials.

 Are Shibuya and Harajuku Best for Kawaii Clothes?